Froot: Development and production

+After releasing her second studio album, Electra Heart (2012), which became her first chart-topping album in the United Kingdom, the Welsh singer and songwriter Marina Diamandis had spent one month in New York City, United States.
+During that time, she attended a relaunch party for Billboard on 22 February 2013, revealing that she had begun writing songs for her forthcoming album.
+She later confirmed in a Facebook question and answer (Q&A) session with her fans on 13 October 2014, that material for the record was written from July 2012 onwards.

-In an interview with The Line of Best Fit, Diamandis speaks of the past record and the new one.
-She said that as soon as she finished the record and "Primadonna" came out, she already knew what she wanted to do with the third record.
-Electra Heart (2012) came with a list of production and writing credits, but for the new record she preferred the company of one producer as opposed to a rotating cast; on Froot, she could create "the whole thing".
-She felt that her confidence as a songwriter had improved by listening to her instincts and believing in her own abilities.
+Speaking with The Line of Best Fit, Diamandis already knew what she wanted to do with the third record after finishing her "incredible" past record along with "Primadonna" (2012).
+Electra Heart came with a list of production and writing credits, which included American record producers Diplo and Dr. Luke, but for the new record she preferred the company of one producer as opposed to a rotating cast; on Froot, Diamandis could produce the project.
+After seeing the creative process occurring, Diamandis felt that her confidence as a songwriter had improved by listening to her instincts and believing in her own abilities.
+Further, she felt that there was a distance between the way she sounded in a recorded and live performance, so when she started writing the album and was looking for a producer, she explained to her artists and repertoire (A&R) that she needed to be produced as a band.

-"Electra Heart was so incredible in that it really changed the way that I wrote, and I don't think I would've written this album if I hadn't been through that process.
-I would be observing people like Diplo and Dr. Luke, and I found after that was writing in a much more free way, whereas when I was writing on my own with a piano I was really just stuck to it and I became quite limited, like I'd reached a certain point.
-I think it was down to the fact that they were giving me instrumentals to write on, and I was like 'well I can make an instrumental...' so I started making these really shoddy ones at home and then found that completely and suddenly opened up my whole songwriting sphere in a really amazing way."

-Further, she felt that there was a distance between the way she sounded in a recorded and live performance, so when she started writing the album and was looking for a producer, she explained to her A&R that she needed to be produced as a band.

 Diamandis also stated that Froot was not entirely dark and that "it's almost celebrating being happy".
-The album is described as considerably "reflective" in comparison to her previous releases, and is said to be "centred around extremely different things; half of the album is about a relationship that I had to end".
+She described the album as considerably "reflective" in comparison to her previous releases, and is said to be "centred around extremely different things; half of the album is about a relationship that I had to end".
 The singer declared the word "Fruit" was spelled as "Froot" because she liked the way it looked, especially since the "O"s could interlink.